 See the How to Contact Us page for contact information.

 If you have suggestions for improving this guide, please contact us via email.

 The alcoholic beverage tax is a per-gallon excise tax collected on the sale, distribution, or importation of alcoholic beverages in California.
-The CDTFA collects the tax and administers the program in cooperation with the Board of Equalization.
+We collect the tax and administer the program in cooperation with the California State Board of Equalization.

 In general, you must register with us if you are required to obtain one or more of the following licenses issued by the California Department of Alcoholic Beverage Control (ABC).
 After you apply with ABC, we will notify you of which CDTFA Alcoholic Beverage Tax Account type you are required to register for.

 - Craft Distiller

 - Importer (Beer and Wine; Beer and Wine Importer's General, Brandy, and Distilled Spirits)